bkpree/seamateai/README.md

 # SeaMate AI

-SeaMate AI is a multilingual AI airport concierge designed to help passengers navigate Singapore Changi Airport.
+SeaMate AI is a prototype multilingual AI airport concierge designed around the passenger support needs of a regional airport, using Singapore Changi Airport as the example environment.
 It provides flight information, airport dining recommendations, transportation information, and conversational assistance through a single chat interface.

 **Live Demo:** https://seamateai.vercel.app/